 The foliage is a striking silver green.
 Thanks to modern hybridization, the original blue flowered plants now also come in purple, pink and white.
 Modern hybrids are also more fully double, resembling carnations.
 They start blooming in early summer and if deadheaded will produce a second flush of flowers at the end of summer.

 How to Grow Bachelor's Buttons From Seed

 Bachelor’s buttons will freely self-sow in your garden if you allow the flowers to go to seed.
-Alternatively, you can harvest the seed heads and sow the seeds again the following spring or share them with your gardening friends.
+Alternatively, you can harvest the seed heads, dry the seeds and sow the seeds again the following spring or even share them with your gardening friends.

 If you want to get a head start, you can start your seeds indoors 3 to 4 weeks before your last frost.
 Sow them ½ inch deep and keep them evenly moist.
 Germination should occur in 7 to 10 days.
 You can transplant your seedlings outdoors after your last frost when they have reached a height of 3 to 4 inches tall.
 Plant them 6 to 12 inches apart.